-Also supporting Groton Bank were a series of Sea Coast Guard posts that ran from Noank and Portersville (Mystic) to Gales Ferry, again manned by 5-20 men they were designed to give warning of potential danger and to eventually limit the smugling of goods to and from Long Island a Tory stronghold.
-These posts also were located at Waterford (modern day Waterford Beach), on Black Point in the Niantic part of East Lyme as well as from time to time at Giant´s Neck and toward Lyme first society (Old Lyme).
+To further bolster Groton Bank's defenses, a network of Sea Coast Guard posts stretched from Noank and Portersville (Mystic) to Gales Ferry.
+These posts, manned by 5-20 men, served as early warning systems and aimed to curtail smuggling to and from Long Island, a Tory stronghold.
+Additional posts were located at Waterford (modern Waterford Beach), Black Point in Niantic (East Lyme), and intermittently at Giant's Neck and Old Lyme.

 A series of signals were established to notify the countryside of: